Categories

 3) Not knowing your audience

-Many brands want to appeal to a broad, general consumer audience, however few actually do.
+Many brands want to appeal to a broad, general consumer audience; few actually do.
 There is a fine line between mass appeal and getting lost in the masses.
 As mentioned above, people give less time than ever to ads and other brand marketing efforts.
 If your target market doesn’t feel you are speaking specifically to them and addressing their unique concerns, you will probably lose their attention.
 Knowing your audience and who their influencers are will help establish a message that is both clear and appealing to your target market.
 Take the time to do your market research and open up the conversation to hear their feedback.

-Another example is when Avon attempted to expand to Japan using their housewife driven, door-to-door approach.
+Another example is when Avon attempted to expand to Japan using their housewife-driven, door-to-door approach.
 It failed for two reasons: Japanese women aren’t comfortable buying (or selling) to strangers, and their homes were too small to allow the sales reps inside for demos.

 But companies can even fail in their own countries.
 When Free People, a clothing line that sells “movement” clothing, attempted to target ballerinas with their line, they used a model instead of a "real" ballerina in their ad campaign, which resulted in some backlash and even social media parodies.